Orion Airways: History

 Over the next few years, Orion gradually expanded its fleet, operating 11 737-200s by the summer of 1984, and from 1985, beginning to replace them by more modern Boeing 737-300s.
 From 1984, the airline began to diversify, taking on charter work from other tour operators, while in 1986, Orion received permission to fly scheduled services from East Midlands Airport and Birmingham Airport to various holiday destinations.

-The airline quickly won a reputation for its quality of service, punctuality, and distinctive look.
-The competition was fierce but Horizon's destinations continued to increase, correlating with Orion's increased route-network and fleet growth.
+These were started on 4 September.